 "Uyen began Aikido in 2002 at Aiki Zenshin Aikido Dojo under Sunny Sky sensei.
 She recognizes two of our teachers, Derek Tokuda sensei and Steve Osawa sensei, for giving leading guidance in Aikido techniques and their effective applications.
 She also trained at the San Jose Aikido Dojo and obtained her Shodan rank (1st degree black belt) from Jack Wada Shihan (7th Dan) in November 2015.
 She teaches our Wednesday Children's classes and she is well respected by her students for her firmness and humor."

 Stan Chan is our go-to teacher for backing up instruction from our teachers and co-teaching the adult classes.
-Stan holds the rank of Nidan, second degree black belt in Aikido.
+Stan holds the rank of Sandan, third degree black belt in Aikido.
 He has 25 years of martial arts experience, including teaching Aikido weapon techniques.
+Lately, Stan has been the primary teacher for Thursday evening adults classes.

-Chris Hooper teaches our Thursday Children and Teens classes.
-He holds the rank of Shodan, first degree black belt in Aikido, and has been involved in the art since 2000 Chris is dedicated to the Dojo remaining safe and clean, and the operation running smoothly.
+Chris Hooper teaches our Thursday Children and Teens class.
+He holds the rank of Nidan, second degree black belt in Aikido, and has been involved in the art since 2000 Chris is dedicated to the Dojo remaining safe and clean, and filling other needs to keep the dojo operating smoothly.
 Chris takes great care of the students and is very approachable for Dojo questions, training needs, and student goals.

 Chris Lococo sensei currently holds the rank of Shodan, first degree black belt in Aikido.
 Chris started training in Aikido in 2005 under Sunny Skys Sensei of the Fremont Aiki Zenshin Dojo, ASU association.
 He has been a contributing member of the Fremont Aikido Dojo, WAA association since 2013.
-He currently teaches our Tuesday Children and Teens classes where he focuses on the fundamentals of Aikido (Kihon Waza) and its practicality in self-defense.
+He taught our Tuesday Children and Teens classes for many years, where he focuses on the fundamentals of Aikido (Kihon Waza) and its practicality in self-defense.
+He is currently on sabbatical due to the pandemic and work responsibilities.